 If the hefty admission fees and other costs have been holding you back, there are several strategies you can use—from the early planning stages through your days on-site—that will make the most of your time and money on your next visit to Disneyland or WDW.
 Before booking any tickets though, check with those destinations for the latest COVID-19 updates.

 Purchase tickets in advance to save money

 You’ll save both time and money buying your tickets in advance instead of paying at the gate.
-You may find discounted theme park tickets, but don’t expect drastic savings.
+You may find discounted theme park tickets (be sure to check for any deals available through the NEA Discount Tickets Program), but don’t expect drastic savings.
 It’s worth shopping around at your local NEA chapter, warehouse clubs, bank or credit union.
 California and Florida residents, as well as members of the military, are often eligible for deeper discounts.

 Walt Disney World Pricing: Different than Disneyland, WDW pricing for tickets is seasonal and will be based on your dates of travel.
 Peak season (Thanksgiving and Christmas week, school vacations, and summertime) cost more.
 Tickets must be purchased for exact dates.
 The more days you choose, the more the price drops per day.
 For example, a 1-day ticket starts at $109, while a 5-day ticket starts at $88 per day for adults.